Pharmacy services covered by PharmaCare

-See Section 8.9 (PDF, 410KB) of the PharmaCare Policy Manual for details.
+See section 8.9 of the PharmaCare Policy Manual for details.

 PharmaCare pays pharmacists to administer injections of publicly-funded vaccines to B.C. residents.
 Pharmacists must complete the appropriate training and be authorized by the College of Pharmacists of BC to administer injections.